Gastritis: Acute

-Chronic

-Chronic gastritis refers to a wide range of problems of the gastric issues.
-The immune system makes proteins and antibodies that fight infections in the body to maintain a homeostatic condition.
-In some disorders the body targets the stomach as if it were a foreign protein or pathogen; it makes antibodies against, severely damages, and may even destroy the stomach or its lining.
-In some cases bile, normally used to aid digestion in the small intestine, will enter through the pyloric valve of the stomach if it has been removed during surgery or does not work properly, also leading to gastritis.
-Gastritis may also be caused by other medical conditions, including HIV/AIDS, Crohn's disease, certain connective tissue disorders, and liver or kidney failure.
-Since 1992, chronic gastritis lesions are classified according to the Sydney system.

 Metaplasia

-Mucous gland metaplasia, the reversible replacement of differentiated cells, occurs in the setting of severe damage of the gastric glands, which then waste away (atrophic gastritis) and are progressively replaced by mucous glands.
-Gastric ulcers may develop; it is unclear if they are the causes or the consequences.
+Metaplasia is the transformation of differentiated cells from one type into another type.
+Mucous gland metaplasia can occur after severe damage to the gastric glands causes them to waste away (atrophic gastritis) and be progressively replaced by mucous glands.
+Gastric ulcers may develop; it is unclear if they are the cause or the consequence.

 Intestinal metaplasia typically begins in response to chronic mucosal injury in the antrum and may extend to the body.
 Gastric mucosa cells change to resemble intestinal mucosa and may even assume absorptive characteristics.
 Intestinal metaplasia is classified histologically as complete or incomplete.
-With complete metaplasia, gastric mucosa is completely transformed into small-bowel mucosa, both histologically and functionally, with the ability to absorb nutrients and secrete peptides.
-In incomplete metaplasia, the epithelium assumes a histologic appearance closer to that of the large intestine and frequently exhibits dysplasia.
+In the complete type, gastric mucosa is completely transformed into small-bowel mucosa, both histologically and functionally, with the ability to absorb nutrients and secrete peptides.
+In the incomplete type, the epithelium assumes a histologic appearance closer to that of the large intestine and frequently exhibits dysplasia.

 Diagnosis

-Updated Sydney System for visual classification of gastritis on histopathology.
+Gastritis should be investigated when a patient reports abdominal discomfort, pain, and/or nausea.
+Diagnosis relies primarily on the findings of an upper endoscopy with biopsy, but also involves taking a comprehensive patient history.
+While history and other tests can help provide insights, histopathological examination of gastric biopsies is the gold standard, and allows one to identify the distribution, severity, and etiology of the disease.

-Often, a diagnosis can be made based on patients' description of their symptoms.
-Other methods which may be used to verify gastritis include:
+Other tests which may be ordered to diagnose or rule out gastritis include: